Lower Back Pain

-- Injury or overuse of muscles, ligaments, facet joints, and the sacroiliac joints.
+- Injury or overuse of muscles, ligaments, facet joints, and sacroiliac joints.

 - Pressure on nerve roots in the spinal canal.
 Nerve root compression can be caused by:

-- A herniated disc, often brought on by repeated vibration or motion (during machine use, sports activity, or when lifting improperly.)
-This may also occur due to a sudden heavy strain or increased pressure to the lower back.
+- A herniated disc is often brought on by repeated vibration or motion (during machine use, sports activity, or when lifting improperly.)
+This may also occur due to a sudden heavy strain or increased pressure on the lower back.